-(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(R) of the UGC Act 1956
+(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade TIRUCHENGODE - 637 205 NAMAKKAL (Dt) TAMILNADU

 - Manage the retail chains and understand the retail customer's behavior. - Understand the Organized retail sector and its operations. - Understand the various strategies involved with the retail sector. - Learn how to deal with customers and understand their needs to sustain in the market. - Understanding how to manage retail during crisis.